rrvsh/pantheon/README.md

 - /persist/home/${mainUser}/.ssh/id_ed25519

 This private key will be used by sops-nix to decrypt the secrets in [[secrets/secrets.yaml]].
 The secrets inside the yaml file should also be set, or otherwise removed alongside their declarations (in [[modules/nixos/system/secrets.nix]]) and references.

+# Impermanence

+System and user state is stored under /persist.
+Anything not declared under `{environment,home}.persistence` is deleted on system boot.